 The Death Penalty

 We believe the death penalty is an unjust, unfair, and irrational punishment that does not deter crime.
 The death penalty costs tax-payers more than life imprisonment with majority of these extra costs being incurred during the trial phase.
-In September 2010, for example, Washington tax payers paid nearly $98,000 to execute Cal Brown.
-Nationally, 139 individuals have been found innocent and released from death row and one wrongfully convicted individual was released from Washington’s death row upon the State Supreme Courts review of his case.
+Nationally, 143 individuals have been found innocent and released from death row and one wrongfully convicted individual was released from Washington’s death row upon the State Supreme Courts review of his case.
 As an organization whose mission is to build a just and nonviolent world, PJALS opposes the death penalty.

 We work toward the abolition of the death penalty in Washington State through education and outreach, legislative action, rapid response to litigation and imminent executions and collaboration with other organizations.